spotfiresoftware/tibco-streaming-maven-plugin/ep-maven/src/site/markdown/general_examples.md

 ```

 The [maven-source-plugin](https://maven.apache.org/plugins/maven-source-plugin/)
-will include any files found in source directory paths - so will include
+will include any files found in source directory paths — so will include
-java, eventflow and liveview source files.
+java, EventFlow, and LiveView source files.

 <a name="javaoptions-and-nodeoptions"></a>